Yucatan Adventure: your Eco-Travel and Mayan Cultural Guide - Bringing you information pertaining to the Yucatan and the Mayan World.

 Mayan mythology portrays the Gods first creating “Man” out of clay, but this creature was not satisfying to them, so clay-man dissolved and crumbled away.
 The Mayan gods then created a being of wood which had no soul; thus, this “wood-manly-being” had no recollection of its creators; so the gods had it burn.
 Then the Maya Gods and Deities chose to form a third kind of man, this time from corn and they were pleased; therefore, ancient Mayas believed, as many do today, to be the son’s of maize Mayan God of Maize

-Even today, maize or corn continues to be the cornerstone of the Maya people's diet and a sacred nourishing element for the Gods and humankind.
+Even today, maize or corn continues to be the cornerstone of the Maya people's diet and a sacred nourishing element for Gods and humankind.
 Maya mythology dictates that the sons’ of maize had to perform sacrifices to their gods to please them; thus, ancient Mayan created their city-states and they began blood sacrifices and rituals including the human sacrifice to their gods.
 Today, Maya priests do not perform blood sacrifices to their Gods and deities; instead, their Mayan sacred ceremonies and rituals incorporate the sacred natural elements of fire, wind, water, and earth, plus new maize, wild honey (Bacabs symbolic presence), báalche, copal, raw sea salt, essential oils, etc.

 Maya High Priests and Elder Maya Holistic Healers (Aj Men, J-Men, J'Men, Ix Men) continue teaching today many young Mayans their healing arts and spiritual traditions in an effort to preserve and share their ancestor’s traditions and wisdom.
 On September each year, the KUCH KAAB Y'EETEL J'MEN MAAYA'OB, A.C., an elder Mayan Wiseman association headed by Don Valerio Canché Yah, celebrates their KA’A MOLAYIL J-MENO’OB YÉETEL TS’AKYAJO’OB MAAYA’OB or Annual Mayan Wiseman Symposium in an effort to keep the Mayan healing traditions alive and to encourage young adults with the gift of healing to continue serving their communities.
 The Maya Foundation In Laakeech and Hacienda Chichen actively sponsor such activities as part of their commitment to preserve the Mayan cultural and holistic traditions.